Autopilot and External Output (NMEA0183)

 • Distance to Waypoint (usually labeled as "DTW" or "RNG" or "DIST")

-• Bearing to Waypoint (usually labeled "CST" or "BRG" or "Bearing")
+• Bearing to Waypoint (usually labeled "CST" or "BRG" or "Bearing" or "BTW")

 • Cross Track Error (usually labeled "XTE")